doctorfree/Obsidian-Media-Vault/Process.md

 <details>
   <p>

-I wrote the following script to generate various indexes into the Markdown format files created in the Obsidian vault with the previous scripts.
+Generate various indexes into the Markdown format files created in the Obsidian vault with the previous scripts.
 This script can generate lists of books sorted by author or title in list or table format.

 ### [Tools/Books/mkbooks](Tools/Books/mkbooks.md) (click to collapse/expand)